Crown Lands (band): History

 In October and November 2022, the band opened for Greta Van Fleet on their U.S. Tour.
 On February 24, 2023 they released the single "Lady of the Lake".
 That song and the following single "Starlifter: Fearless Pt.
 II" were included on the band's second album, Fearless, released on March 31, 2023 and produced by David Bottrill.
 The band toured across Canada in support of Fearless in the spring of 2023 alongside July Talk.
 In the fall of 2023, Crown Lands toured with Kiss on their final tour.

 In December 2023 Bowles, who had been raised by a father who identified as Mi'kmaq, released a public statement revealing that genealogical research had found that they were not indigenous at all, but in fact was of Black Nova Scotian descent.
 They apologized for any harm caused to indigenous communities by their erroneous beliefs about their heritage.

+In June 2025, the band signed with Inside Out Music and released the two-part RITUAL: Ritual I on July 8, 2025, and Ritual II on August 1, 2025.
+The latter was nominated for the Instrumental Album of the Year at the 2026 Juno Awards.

+The band announced their 4th Full Length Studio LP Apocalypse on February 6, 2026 by releasing the 19-minute title-track as the lead single.
+The album is due to come out on May 15, 2026.
+In March 2026 the band will embark on a headline tour across Ontario, Canada to promote their upcoming album.

 Reception

 James LaBrie, vocalist of the progressive metal band Dream Theater, named Crown Lands as his "Best New Band of 2021" in an interview with Revolver Magazine.

+Gene Simmons, bassist of the hard-rock band Kiss (band), praised Crown Lands in a Rolling Stone interview: We have a band that’s opening for us here in Canada.
+They’re fantastic.
+Two guys.
+No tapes.
+They’re called Crown Lands.
+You should check them out."